SRCH2/srch2-ngn/documentation/docs/advanced.md

 *PRIMARY KEY* that is of type *INTEGER* in the create table string**: it does not have to be auto incrementing, but if it is not present the *SRCH2Engine* will not be able to generate a schema for the index in the SRCH2 search server.
-2. Any columns that are of type *TEXT* **will be resolved as** searchable fields in the schema: that is, the text data the column contains will be searchable against search input.
-Any columns that are of type *REAL* or *INTEGER* **will be resolved** as refining fields: they can be used in the advanced search methods of the *Query* class to filter, order and do other advanced search parametrizations.
-Thus, it is impossible to have any column that will be resolved as a field that is both searchable and refining; if a column containing numerical data is to be searchable, it must be duplicated as another column that is of type *TEXT*.
+2. **Any columns that are of type *TEXT* will be resolved as searchable fields** in the schema: that is, the text data the column contains will be searchable against search input. **Any columns that are of type *REAL* or *INTEGER* will be resolved as refining fields**: they can be used in the advanced search methods of the *Query* class to filter, order and do other advanced search parametrizations.
+Thus it is impossible to have any column that will be resolved as a field that is both searchable and refining; if a column containing numerical data is to be searchable, it must be duplicated as another column that is of type *TEXT*.
 Columns of type *BLOB* will be ignored.
 3. Because the SRCH2 search server directly connects to the database and uses triggers to observe changes in the data